spxtr/os/README.md

 ## TODO FIXME PLEASE

-* Fix polygon edges.
-  * Soldat sometimes doesn't show edges in places where it doesn't make sense.
-  * For transparent polygons, edges can be seen underneath.
 * Look around with the mouse, zoom with the scrollwheel.
 * View colliders, spawnpoints, and waypoints.
 * Consider letterboxing instead of cutting off the edges.
 As currently